 Tell us how your film came about.

-Can you tell us about your working method?
-What was the atmosphere like on set?
+What was the atmosphere like on the set?

-What did you learn while making the film?
+What did you learn during the making of this feature film?

 I learned to let go.
 This film was very difficult from the start.
 The departure of the cinematographer and then his replacement before shooting made me feel so desperate that I thought we would have to drop everything.
 When we finally started shooting, we were already exhausted.
 Then there was the health crisis, which brought the project to a premature halt, before we were able to resume in the summer.
 In the end, all these energies fit in perfectly with the story.
 The film takes place over several time periods and each episode reflects the state we were in.
 I don't believe in fate, but I think that if you stay open and accept the circumstances you are in, then making a film can be really magical.